 Looking for a wedding hairstyle that’s right for your thick hair?
 Show off lush locks with a twisted half-updo—braided and twisted styles are more formal than simply wearing your hair down.
 If you want to wear it down, plan for extra time at the salon to first straighten your thick hair and then curl for extra control.
 A dime-size drop of pomade raked through with your fingertips gives hair height, structure and texture while preventing flyaways.

 If your hair is grease prone, you might want to think twice about wearing it down.
 A low-maintenance updo will keep you from touching your hair, which encourages oil production.
 Keep your roots fresh and clean all day with a dry shampoo, which will absorb oil and add a subtle scent.
 In a pinch, a touch of baby powder does wonders.
 Just don’t forget to pat it in until you can’t see any white residue.

-You'll have plenty of good material to work with, your options are endless regardless of whether you choose a hairstyle that is down, up or half-up (luck you!).
-A look we love: an edgy ponytail.
+You'll have plenty of good material to work with, your options are endless regardless of whether you choose a hairstyle that is down, up or half-up (lucky you!).
+One look we love: an edgy ponytail.
 It works best with hair that's shoulder-length or longer and has plenty of layers.
 Take advantage of your long hair by playing with braids, curls and twists.
-And here’s an unexpected tip: If you're wearing a backless dress and want to kee your hair down, your hair could stick to your back (yikes).
+And here’s an unexpected tip: If you're wearing a backless dress and want to keep your hair down, it could stick to your back (yikes).
 Prevent this with a nongreasy styling gel.

 Many brides crave long hair to create an ideal bridal look, but hair that's chin length can actually be even more effective for many styles (it weighs less, so it takes fewer pins and products to keep it up).
 Short hair can handle impressively pristine pin curls (think old-Hollywood style), but you'll need firm-hold hair spray on hand throughout the celebration.
 For a spritz that's strong but lightweight, try a volumizing hair spray.